lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 *Remark:* Please note that if you done any modifications to an already existing bundle these modifications are still valid after an update of that bundle.
 If you encounter a problem please check for user-defined modifications first.

 <pre>
-<small><i>Hint</i> The underlying script is written for Ruby 1.8.1 and up and has been tested on Mac OSX 10.4.x and 10.5.x.
-The script will probably not run under Ruby 1.9.
+<small><i>Hint</i> The underlying script is written for Ruby 1.8.1 to 1.8.6 and has been tested on Mac OSX 10.4.x and 10.5.x.
+The script will probably not run under Ruby 1.8.7 (an hybrid version between 1.8.6 and 1.9) resp.
+1.9.
 If Ruby 1.9 is officially released the script will be updated as necessary.
 </small>
 </pre>